taikoxyz/taiko-mono/packages/website/faq/index.md

 A zero-knowledge proof is a method by which one party (the prover) can prove to another party (the verifier) that something is true, without revealing any information apart from the fact that this specific statement is true.

 There are 2 types of zero-knowledge proofs: ZK-SNARKs and ZK-STARKs.
 Taiko uses ZK-SNARKs in its design.

+## What Taiko mean?

+It comes from a Chinese old saying  一鼓作气 (Yīgǔzuòqì) meaning "Do it all at once".

+The first drum beat cheers people up, the second weakens them, and the third devitalizes them, the third is the most powerful.
+Taiko is the "drum".